 Changes to drop off/pick up locations must be reported to the office and a new transportation form must be completed.
 All changes require a minimum of 5 days to take effect.
-A representative from Transportation Services will contact parents with bus times and bus numbers.
+Parents will find out bus information from the CEEC teacher A representative from Transportation Services will contact parents with bus times and bus numbers.
 Contact Transportation Services at 302-454-2281 for bus information.